skypjack/entt/README.md

     auto entity = registry.create();
     ```

-* The member function template creates an entity and assign to it the given default-initialized components before to return it:
+* The member function template creates an entity and assigns to it the given _default-initialized_ components:

     ```cpp
     auto entity = registry.create<Position, Velocity>();
     ```

-  It's a helper function, mostly syncactic sugar and it's equivalent to the following:
+  It's a helper function, mostly syncactic sugar and it's equivalent to the following snippet:

     ```cpp
     auto entity = registry.create();